Security firms call Microsoft’s effort to disrupt botnet to protect against election interference ineffective

 Microsoft seeks to disrupt Russian criminal botnet it fears could seek to sow confusion in the presidential election

 Microsoft appears to have taken down all of the Trickbot command-and-control servers in the United States.
-As of Thursday afternoon, though, 11 servers outside the country that had been running before Microsoft’s action were still online, from Jakarta to Utrecht to Bogota, according to Intel 471 data.
+As of Thursday afternoon, though, 11 servers outside the country that had been running before Microsoft’s action were still online, from Jakarta, Indonesia, to the Dutch province of Utrecht to Bogota, Colombia, according to Intel 471 data.

 What’s more, Trickbot’s operators brought another dozen servers online outside the United States, in cities including Amsterdam, Berlin and Moscow, Intel 471 found.